 I would like to describe my personal experience with this problem.
 As a teenager, I quickly rose and in my early 20s, I was already an IM.
 But then I got stuck at the same level for way too long.

-I was putting the insane amount of work as years passed by and I understood chess better as time passed.
-My knowledge of openings, middlegames and endgames increased, but my ability and results remained more or less the same.
+I was putting in an insane amount of work as years passed by and I understood chess better as time passed.
+My knowledge of openings, middlegames, and endgames increased, but my ability and results remained more or less the same.
 Something was wrong.

 What I learned was the importance of comfort.